 dive parameters: max depth 25,2 m – 54 minutes – water temperature 26°C

 The Gorgonian Garden

 I heard a lot of this dive site before diving there as it is one of the rare authorised dive sites in Alonissos where you can see so many beautiful red and yellow gorgonians.
 Unfortunately, because of the depth (you will need to be deep diver certified) and the currents, this dive site will be only for advanced divers.

 As the boat needs to station in a sheltered creek, you need first to swim for about 25 m following the cliff on your left.
-When you see a pointed stripe of rock on your right this is where the red gorgonian wall starts at 35 m deep below the surface.
-From the moment I was on the wall, I knew I would have only a few minutes of non-decompression time to take my pictures.
+When you see a pointed stripe of rock on your right, the red gorgonian wall starts at 35 m deep below the surface.
+When I was on the wall, I knew I would have only a few minutes of non-decompression time to take my pictures.

-We started to ascend step by step, by visiting the other side of the wall which is covered in yellow gorgonians at about 30 m deep.
-We then went back to follow the cliff and did a long deep stop at 12/15 m before doing our final safety stop at 5 m.
+We started to ascend step by step by visiting the other side of the wall covered in yellow gorgonians at about 30 m deep.
+We then followed the cliff and did a long deep stop at 12/15 m before doing our final safety stop at 5 m.

-We both agreed with Martino, the instructor who was my buddy on this dive, that currents were moderates that day, but anyway, a good air consumption management is the key when you have both great depth and currents to manage.
+We agreed with Martino, the instructor who was my buddy on this dive, that currents were moderates that day, but anyway, good air consumption management is the key when you have great depth and currents to manage.

 dive parameters: max depth 41,4 m – 44 minutes – water temperature 26°C / 20°C at 30 m / 18°C at 40m